jymeraz/Intro-to-Java/README.md

 Electronics_Meraz: Virtual UTEP store that requests a valid username and password.
 The user's balance is kept track of and they are not allowed to purchase beyond it.

+Example: Nested if statements based on user input from scanner.

 Lab1Introduction: Introductory lab focusing on learning how to write print statements.

 Loops: Using for-loops, while-loops, and switch statements, allow the user to print repetitive lyrics.